AshwinKumar-V/InteriorConsultant/README.md

 <!-- List the features of your application or follow the template.
 Don't share the figma file here :) -->

-This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges) challenge.
-The [challenge](https://devchallenges.io/challenges/Jymh2b2FyebRTUljkNcb) was to build an application to complete the given user stories.
+This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/paths/responsive-web-developer) challenge.
+The [challenge](https://devchallenges.io/challenges/Jymh2b2FyebRTUljkNcb) was to build an application to complete the given user stories:

+- I can see a page following the given design
+- On mobile, I can see a collapsed navigation
+- On mobile, when I select the hamburger menu, I can see a navigation

 ## Contact